afsalthaj/ScalaExercises/Some.md

 * When to consider normalised or denormalised data asset?

-Point 1:
-** Wrong usage of data types, resulting in errors that are difficult to catch and they propagate. **
+#### Wrong usage of data types, resulting in errors that are difficult to catch and they propagate.

-Amount:- Any amount field has to be represented as "BigDecimal".
+* Amount:- Any amount field has to be represented as "BigDecimal".
 How to represent parquet decimal in thrift structure is yet to be considered.

-Date :- Again, this has to be of the type data if you are using hive 0.12+.
+* Date :- Again, this has to be of the type data if you are using hive 0.12+.
 However the current version supports only TimeStamp as the data type.
 Again,the representation of this in thrift structure is yet to be considered.

-We can have further discussions on this aspect for you to follow.
+* We can have further discussions on this aspect for you to follow.

+* Categorical values :-
-Categorical values :- Although there is no concept of enums in hive, the thrift type should be having enum as the data type for categorical values if the possible values are known and predefined and they are small enough.
-Following this standard will be really handy for downstream such as feature developers.
-This is because, a federated-developer or feature-developer may not have thorough knowledge on what could be the possible values for a particular categorical field.
+bq.Although there is no concept of enums in hive, the thrift type should be bq.having enum as the data type for categorical values if the possible values are known and predefined and they are small bq.enough. bq.Following this standard will be really handy for downstream such as feature developers.
+This is because, a bq.federated-developer or feature-developer bq.may not have thorough knowledge on what could be the possible values for a particular categorical field.

 Major concerns: